Cane corso puppy-The earliest socialization

 I talked about the socialization of Cane Corso HERE.

 Cane Corso is a highly energetic and intelligent dog.
 He needs stimulation all his life.
-Unfortunately, owners with less time for their pup often leave them to themselves, and after they come home from work puppy made a mess of the home.
+Unfortunately, owners with less time for their pup often leave them to themselves, and after they come home from work, the puppy made a mess of the home.

 That Is exactly why you need to involve your Cane Corso in your life.
 Drive him in a car, go to a park, walk him to the shopping center, etc.

 Speaking about that, we come to the third stage called enrichment.
-That stage is different from the two I mentioned above because it doesn't have a time limit.
+That stage differs from the two I mentioned above because it has no time limit.

-Enrichment is a positive-sum of experiences that have a cumulative effect upon the individual.
+Enrichment is a positive sum of experiences that have a cumulative effect on the individual.

-Enrichment is a sum of positive experiences Wich have a cumulative effect on the individual.
-It means you should expose your Corso to a variety of enjoyable, new, pleasant situations with an opportunity to investigate them freely and interact with them.
-Take your puppy with you to different places among not familiar people and teach him new stuff constantly.
+Enrichment is a sum of positive experiences which have a cumulative effect on the individual.
+It means you should expose your Corso to various enjoyable, new, pleasant situations with an opportunity to investigate them freely and interact with them.
+Take your puppy to different places among unfamiliar people and teach him new stuff constantly.

 Conclusion